oroinc/documentation/backend/entities/crud.rst

         </div>
     {% endblock %}

 **2. Link task rows to the related update action**

-To make it possible to modify each task you need to define a property that describes how the URL of the update action is built and then add this URL to the list of available actions in your data grid
+To make it possible to modify each task, you need to define a property that describes how the URL of the update action is built, and then add this URL to the list of available actions in your data grid configuration:
-configuration:

 .. code-block:: yaml
    :caption: src/Acme/Bundle/DemoBundle/Resources/config/oro/datagrids.yml

     datagrids:
         acme-tasks-grid: